DamCooper/VinylStoreMidterm1/README.md

 We pride ourselves on providing top-notch customer service and want to ensure that your experience with us is always a positive one.
 So, whether you're a seasoned vinyl collector or just getting started, we hope you'll find something you love on our website.
 Happy shopping!

 Team members description, contributions of each team member:

 Myrzabekov Farkhat:
-Created the database and implemented the struct Record to store all main info about vinyl recordings

-Worked on rendering (passing) the data to templates
+Created the database and implemented the struct Record to store all main info about vinyl recordings, Worked on rendering (passing) the data to templates

-Added two new fields to the records database (sale and preorder)

-Worked on website design by adding a 3D model iframe

-Implemented registration and login/logout functionality for users

-Added sessions table to db to keep logged users in their accounts using the "github.com/gorilla/sessions" library

-Created a template to display a user's wishlist using a table

-Added an HTML page for adding a new vinyl record to a database

-Parsed form data for the new record's title, artist, genre, and price, and also retrieved the image file
+Added two new fields to the records database (sale and preorder) Worked on website design by adding a 3D model iframe Implemented registration and login/logout functionality for users Added sessions table to db to keep logged users in their accounts using the "github.com/gorilla/sessions" library Created a template to display a user's wishlist using a table Added an HTML page for adding a new vinyl record to a database Parsed form data for the new record's title, artist, genre, and price, and also retrieved the image file